 At the time of this writing, Cadence of Hyrule will be releasing tomorrow!
 The game is inspired by Crypt of the NecroDancer, infusing rhythm mechanics with quick action.
 While it was not spotlighted too heavily during the presentation, it should be noted that a collaboration like this is quite major for a company like Nintendo, as they licensed out The Legend of Zelda to make this happen.
 I’ll keep an eye out for more footage to determine whether I’ll purchase it, or even try Crypt of the NecroDancer to gain a taste of the gameplay.

 Mario and Sonic at the Olympic Games: Tokyo 2020 shown off and given a release window in the month of November

 My memories with the Mario and Sonic collaborations for the Olympic Games are extremely fond.
 In fact, it happens to be the game that introduced me to Sonic the Hedgehog during a time where my only gaming knowledge lied with Nintendo.
-The 2010 Winter Olympics was a fantastic party game that I enjoyed with friends, and even the 2012 Olympics were a fun time.
+The 2010 Winter Olympics title was a fantastic party game that I enjoyed with friends, and even the 2012 Olympics were a fun time.
 I became disinterested when the 2014 game released, but I am not exaggerating when I admit that this new outing in the series has my hyped.
 With a bunch of new sporting events to participate in, this is the “Mario Party” that I have been waiting for, and I anticipate a purchase sometime before the actual 2020 Olympics in Tokyo happen.